Position Type: Full-time, Fixed-Term

 End Date: March 31, 2024 (possibility of extension)

-Language: Primary working language is English; French language skills are an asset
+Language: English, French language skills are an asset

 Community-Based Research Centre (CBRC) promotes the health of people of diverse sexualities and genders through research and intervention development.
 CBRC’s core pillars – community-led research, knowledge exchange, network building, and leadership development – position the organization as a thought leader, transforming ideas into actions that make a difference in our communities.
 CBRC was incorporated in 1999 and is a non-profit charitable organization.
 Our main office is located in Vancouver, British Columbia, and we also have satellite offices located in Edmonton, Toronto, and Halifax.